harshitw/solo-highs-from-contests/README.md

-# Solo Critical/High severity findings from contests
+# Solo High severity findings from contests

 List of solo high severity findings from contests (from newest to oldest):